-So how come it seems stars from this era are much more socially engaged than ever before?
-In the age of social media, self-promotion has a different connotation.
-It’s not bragging and arrogant; it’s building your brand and talking to your fans.
-If you just had to guess it, you’d probably say stars of this era do much more compared to the 90s or earlier.
+In the age of Facebook, Instagram, Twitter and TikTok, self-promotion has a different connotation.
+It's not considered arrogance; it's building your brand and talking to your fans.
+Grandstanding was considered negative back in the (good old) days.
+If you just had to guess it, you'd probably say stars of this era do much more compared to the 90s or earlier.
 That guess would be wrong.